 Religious people live, on average, seven years longer than non-religious people.

-“Hold on, what?” you might be saying.
+“Hold on, what?” you might be asking.

 Fair enough.
 Let’s back up.